 1AJ1 (full-time) | 1AJ2 (part-time)

 This one-year programme is split into three semesters, with a mix of practical class, theory and context.
 Students have a busy week with taught classes as well as reporting assignments and independent study.
 In semester one students work on news reporting practice for print, online and broadcasting in ‘Journalism Bootcamp’.
-Key ethical and regulatory issues are explored in ‘Journalism Ethics and Regulation’.
-In Semester Two students work on a hyperlocal website, a local newspaper and produce a drivetime radio show in ‘Multimedia Newsdays’.
-New innovations, business models and start-up culture are examined in ‘Journalism Innovation, Enterprise and Employability’.
+Key ethical and regulatory issues are explored in ‘Global Media and Society’.
+In Semester Two students work on hyperlocal website The Galway Pulse, a local newspaper and produce a drivetime radio show in ‘Multimedia Newsdays’.
+New innovations, business models and start-up culture are examined in ‘Global Media Innovation’.
 Students can also choose from a range of elective modules.

 - Journalism Bootcamp (10 ECTS credits)

-- Journalism Ethics and Regulation (10 ECTS credits)
+- Global Media and Society (10 ECTS credits)

 - Multimedia Newsdays (10 credits)